Aravind066390/hackhazards25-repository/README.md

 Highlight the most important features of your project:

-- ✅ Feature 1
+- ✅ Allows students to access their academic data
-- ✅ Feature 2
+- ✅ Allows faculty to edit students academic data
-- ✅ Feature 3
+- ✅ provides basic safe key feature(where faculty have keys to access data)
-- ✅ Feature 4
+- ✅ Faculty can see the average abd marks if class or a individual student

 Add images, GIFs, or screenshots if helpful!